About Cypress JS

 Plan Monthly Cost Users Included Test Results Key Features

-Team $75 50 10,000/month Flake detection, JIRA integration, and email support
+Team $67 50 120K/month Everything in Starter, plus: Flake detection, Flaky test analytics, JIRA integration, and email support

 Note: Annual billing offers an 11% discount across all paid tiers.
 Overages (beyond test limits) are billed based on usage.